karamazvo/pdfium/docs/getting-started.md

 the headers for functionality you use in your application.
 The full set of headers can be found in the [public/ folder of the repository][pdfium-public].

-In all cases you'll need to include `fpdfview.h` as it defines the needed methods for initialization and destruction of the library.
+In all cases you'll need to include `fpdf_view.h` as it defines the needed methods for initialization and destruction of the library.

 ## Initializing PDFium